luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 OP: In March Goltz returned to Paris with a letter from Wilhelm suggesting a 'more intimate entente'.
 Over the next 3 months, Napoleon tried to play off Prussia and Austria but could not decide what he wanted and was worried about over-reaching on the Rhine and provoking a hostile coalition.
 He 'sought to entice from Bismarck a concrete offer without raising a concrete demand' (OP).

-End of February/early March Austrians began some mobilisation, Prussia began preliminary steps.
+**End of February/early March Austrians began some mobilisation, Prussia began preliminary steps**.
 (NB.
 Pretty much all the different books use different dates for these steps, and often different definitions, and they are irreconcilable.
 Someone should be given the job of providing definitive dates with links to the original documents, or their closest links.)

 Wawro: Austria 'triggered the mobilisations of 1866' on 28/2 by ordering cavalry regiments to make themselves 'march ready'.

 Barry: the 'first steps' taken in Vienna — mobilising some regiments — were 2 March 'in response to news that the Berlin Landwehr had been called out' and on 7/3 the decision was taken to move troops into Bohemia.

-## Carr: Austria needed 7-8 weeks, Prussia 4 (p128).
+Carr: Austria needed 7-8 weeks, Prussia 4 (p128).

 Gordon Craig: Austria needed 7 weeks to mobilise (p7), Prussia 'less than half the time required by the Austrians' (p17).